CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/6-keyboard-cat.md

 ---
-title: "#6 – Keyboard Cat"
+title: '#6 – Keyboard Cat'
 image: ./assets/QmdHzyzDbF5zJ4zVTqqyPAT6w9Rgs8KdCU8r3BhqsKJbwu_resize.gif
 description: This Keyboard Cat NFT can be redeemed for a KittyVault fractional share or redeem a physical keyboard.
 ---